Closes: 4 December, 2020

-Joining the Publishing Copyright department in our London office, the primary role of the Copyright Assistant will be to assist in correctly registering works and agreements in Germany, Austria and Switzerland at the local collection societies and carrying out all related tasks to maintain and manage our catalogue to highest standards, including working with royalties.
-The successful candidate will need to have excellent communication skills when dealing with general enquiries from internal and external sources and can deal with pressure but remain optimistic and persistent to complete tasks accurately and efficiently.
+The successful candidate will need to have excellent communication skills when dealing with general inquiries from internal and external sources and can deal with pressure but remain optimistic and persistent to complete tasks accurately and efficiently.

-Founded in 2000 by Willard Ahdritz, Kobalt is creating the music company of the future.
-Kobalt is a global music and technology company built for artists, songwriters, publishers and labels as an alternative to the traditional music business model.
-Kobalt have built the technology infrastructure to enable better reporting and for artists to maintain ownership and control over how their work is distributed, tracked, collected, and monetized.
-This global technology platform is able to track and collect royalties for the billions of micro-payments per song in digital music today.
+It’s a fantastic opportunity to be part of the music company of the future.
+Kobalt is a global music and technology company built for songwriters and publishers with the technology infrastructure to enable better tracking and royalty collection for the billions of micro-payments per song in digital music today.

 At Kobalt we’ve prioritized creators since we first started in 2000.
 Our music services and the technology we’ve built helps make the industry more fair and rewarding for artists.
 We’re trusted by some of the world’s biggest names like Childish Gambino, Akon, Freya Ridings, Paul McCartney and The Red Hot Chili Peppers and represent more than 40% of the top 100 songs and albums in the U.S. and U.K.